kevvlvl/FastAxum/README.md

-# Fast Axum
+# Fast Axum with k8s Monitoring

-Web REST API using the Axum Rust framework
+Web REST API using the Axum Rust framework deployable using podman or on k8s with a comprehensive ci-cd and monitoring stack

 ## Using Podman